wso2/docs-ei/en/micro-integrator/docs/references/mediators/payloadFactory-Mediator.md

 - Arguments

-  The arguments must be entered in the same order as the variables in the payload format.
+  The arguments must be entered in the same order as the variables in the payload.
 That is, the first argument defines the value for variable $1, the second argument defines the value for variable $2, etc. An argument can specify a literal string (e.g., "John") or an XPath/JSON expression that extracts the value from the content in the incoming payload as shown above.

-### Freemarker Template
+### FreeMarker Template

-The payloadFactory mediator of WSO2 EI 7.1.0 supports [Freemarker Templates](https://freemarker.apache.org/docs/).
-If you select **freemarker** as the **template-type**, you can use a freemarker template when defining the payload as shown below.
-This example defines a JSON payload.
+The payloadFactory mediator of WSO2 EI 7.1.0 supports [FreeMarker Templates](https://freemarker.apache.org/docs/).
+If you select **freemarker** as the **template-type**, you can define the payload as a FreeMarker template.
+The following example defines a JSON payload.

 !!!
 Note
-    -   FreeMarker version 2.3.30 is tested with the current WSO2 APIM version.
+    -   FreeMarker version 2.3.30 is tested with the current WSO2 EI version.
     -   You are not required to specify the CDATA tag manually when defining the payload.
 WSO2 Integration Studio will apply the tag automatically.

 ```xml